Website Manager

 Jon Durbin

-For PLL, I currently serve as President Emeritus with the following primary responsibilities: 1) To build stronger coordination between the teenage baseball and softball teams here in town, including the Babe Ruth Program (ages 13-15), The Princeton Legion Team (ages 15-19), and the school programs.
+For PLL, I currently serve as President Emeritus with the following primary responsibilities: 1) To build stronger coordination between the teenage baseball and softball teams here in town, including the Babe Ruth Program (ages 13-16), The Princeton Legion Team (ages 15-19), and the school programs.
 2) To focus on upgrading and expanding the softball and baseball facilities here in town for all ages (4-19).
+I would be honored to serve on the board for a 17th year.

 Personal Background:

-• 56 years old.
+• 59 years old.

-• Married to Jean Durbin-Attorney/Contracts Manager for Princeton University and member of the Princeton Public Schools Board of Education.
+• Married to Jean Durbin-Attorney/Contracts Manager for Princeton University and former member of the Princeton Public Schools Board of Education.

 Community Service:

-• PLL Coach for 12 years (2007-2018).
+• PLL Coach for 12 years (2006-2018).

-• PLL Board Member for 14 years (2009-2022).
+• PLL Board Member for 17 years (2008-2025).

 • Current President Emeritus of Princeton Little League.

-• Current President of WWP Babe Ruth Baseball (ages 13-15).
+• Current President of WWP Babe Ruth Baseball (ages 13-16).

 • Current Assistant District Administrator NJ Little League District 12.